Stephen Steinberg | Updated September 20, 2022

 Do you know what's actually in your disinfecting wipes that gives them their disinfecting quality?

-All EPA registered disinfectants are required to clearly display what their active ingredients are on their packaging.
-Despite there being hundreds of different brands of disinfecting wipes on the market, there’s only a handful of active ingredients approved by the EPA, and most brands use the same exact legacy active ingredients.
-Because of this, most disinfecting wipes on the market are nearly identical to each other aside from their packaging.
+All disinfectants are required to clearly display what their active ingredients are on their packaging.
+Despite there being hundreds of different brands of disinfecting wipes on the market, there’s only a handful of active ingredients approved by the EPA and most brands have been using the same old one for decades.
+Because of this, most disinfecting wipes on the market are nearly identical to each other.

-That is, except for Vapor Fresh Disinfecting Wipes and our innovative citric acid based chemistry, which has numerous benefits over legacy disinfectants:
+That is, except for Vapor Fresh Disinfecting Wipes and our innovative plant based citric acid chemistry, which has numerous benefits over legacy disinfectants:

 Avoid Risks Of Other Active Ingredients